 There was a time when Twitch wanted its partners to have a regular viewership above 2, 000.
-Since then, the listed requirement has dropped down to at least 500 viewers.
+Since then, the listed requirement has dropped down to at least 500 viewers to 75 concurrent viewers.
 You can see how this has been stretched to much lower numbers.

 By the numbers

-Although the partnership program is considered as incredibly exclusive, Twitch made serious moves to improve monetization options for content creators.
-They accepted over 7, 800 partnered streamers in 2018 and 27,000 partners in 2017.
+Although the partnership program is considered as incredibly exclusive, Twitch made serious moves to improve the minimum qualifications and provide flexible monetization options for content creators.
+In 2019, the platform had over 35,580 partners which is a 32% stark increase from 2017.

 It’s easy to determine why a lot of streamers dream of becoming a “partner” on the platform.
 It has a lot of benefits (including monetization options) to help you make revenue off your content.
 However, since it’s also technically a business arrangement, keep in mind that partnerships mean that you need to benefit Twitch as much as the platform benefits broadcasters.